Resparing/Zip/README.md

 ### Functions
 1. Logging
+    - Better Version of `std::cout` Which can Accept Multiple Arguments, Options Include:
-    - printLog
+        1. printLog
             - Will Print the Script Directory, Line Number and Message (Can Have Multiple Messages)

-    - printLogWarning
+        2. printLogWarning
             - Will Print the Script Directory, Line Number, Warning Symbol and Message (Can Have Multiple Messages)

-    - printLogError
+        3. printLogError
             - Will Print the Script Directory, Line Number, Error Symbol and Message (Can Have Multiple Messages)

 2. Typedefs